fedir/ghstat/README.md

 First of all You should generate a token for Your GitHub account: https://github.com/settings/tokens

+Select following scope: `repo` and all it's sub-scopes

 Usage example with statistics of Go open source web frameworks, maintained on Github :

     go build
     mkdir tmp
     export GH_USR="your_gh_username" && export GH_PASS="your_gh_api_token"
     ./ghstat

+The project contains already some data received from Github API for local testing and debugging, but You could update it in the following way:

+    ./ghstat --cc
+    bash bin/build_all.sh

+If You have timeouts, You could check the rate limit with :

+    ./ghstat -l

 Usage example to compare most famous JS frameworks